- DEFINITION OF CYMBAL

 Well simple because it reduces the volume!

-This technique is helpful for reducing the volume and ringing of drums and cymbals + reduces low rumble in toms and harmonics from an overly “live” drum or cymbal
+This technique helps reduce the volume and ringing of drums and cymbals + reduces low rumble in toms and harmonics from an overly “live” drum or cymbal.

 Duct tape is usually placed on the drum head or cymbal

 ATTENTION – Duct tape is cheap and affordable, but note that it’s not the best solution!

 Okay, newbies, don’t worry, we will explain EVERYTHING!

 If we do a little research, we can see that Cymbals can be characterized by either a bright or a dark sound